jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 JupyterLab uses a front-end framework that was built specifically for it called Lumino.
 Lumino is similar in some ways to React, Vue, and Angular, but it also provides a number of UI widgets like menu bars, tab bars, and dock panels.
-As a result, some of the accessibility issues tracked in the JupyterLab GitHub repo actually need to be fixed in the Lumino repo.
+As a result, some of the accessibility issues reported in the JupyterLab GitHub repo need to be fixed in the Lumino repo.
 A good resource for learning
 Lumino: `PhosphorJS (now Lumino) Mentor Sessions
 <https://www.youtube.com/playlist?list=PLFx5GKe0BTjQyCKtiK9TI-ekSuSn_8a3J>`__.
 PhosphorJS was Lumino's previous name.
 There is a page with `notes from the